 |ENGL3440||MARRS, CODY||MWF||1 :25 PM||0136|

 What is the relationship between literature and philosophy?
 In what ways is writing an act of philosophizing, and vice versa?
 This course addresses these questions in two ways: first, by exploring accounts of literature’s philosophical resonances from ancient Greece to today; and, second, by examining literature that explicitly tests out beliefs, concepts, and ideas.
-Across the semester, we will therefore read a wide range of poets, novelists, and philosophers, from Plato to Mark Twain and beyond.
+Across the semester, we will therefore read a wide range of poets, novelists, and philosophers, from Plato to Octavia Butler.

-Elaine Scarry, On Beauty and Being Just (Chicago)
+Elaine Scarry, On Beauty and Being Just (paperback, University of Chicago Press)